Just getting started with your home renovation project.

+Just getting started with your home renovation project.
 You’ve chosen your colors, gathered your supplies, and are ready to start painting.
 But then you realize that the paint is a little too thin and watery.

 What can you do to thicken it up?

-This can be useful for altering the paint’s consistency, increasing its coverage, or achieving a specific effect.
+Well, there are many different substances you can use to thicken paints.
+These can be useful for altering the paint’s consistency, increasing its coverage, or achieving a specific effect.

-So whether you’re a beginner or an experienced painter, read on for information on how to thicken your paints.
+In this article, we’ll discuss some of the most common paint thickeners and how to use them.
+So whether you’re a beginner or an experienced painter, read on for information on how to fix and thicken your soggy paints.

 1- Oil Paint

-A. Add More Paint:
+A. Add Pigments:

 C. Alkyd Gel Medium and Alkyd Butter: